LukasWoodtli/WebPage/content/domain_driven_design.md

 To define a useful and solid model it is necessary that the software engineers (developers, architects, testers) that build the software collaborate with the business experts (analysts, users...) and figure out the essential concepts and the functionality that the software will implement.

 This is an iterative process where the model is constantly refined, extended and cleaned up.
+Also the Ubiquitous Language is evolved and refined in this process.

 The communication is bidirectional and defining the model is a combined effort.
 The resulting model needs to be understood by all participants.
 If a business expert doesn’t understand a part of the model then there is probably something wrong with it.